-Startup ecosystem report: China is rising while the U.S. is waning
+Startup ecosystem report: China is rising while the US is waning

 You could argue that investors are simply assigning China-based startups overly lofty valuations, as happened here in the U.S., and we partly believe that to be true.
 But China is also clearly “in it to win it,” based on a look at patents, with four times as many AI-related applications and three times as many crypto- and blockchain-related patents registered in China last year.
 With so much of the tech industry now focused on deep tech, it’s worth noting.
 In fact, as much as we loathed the January Financial Times column penned by famed VC Michael Moritz, who suggested that U.S. companies follow China’s lead, his underlying call to arms was probably, gulp, prescient in its own way.

 What else should startups know?
-According to Startup Genome’s findings, in addition to the rise of AI, blockchain and robotics manufacturing, there are clearly declining sub sectors, too, including, least surprisingly, ad tech, which has seen a roughly 35 percent drop in funding over the last five years.
+According to Startup Genome’s findings, in addition to the rise of AI, blockchain and robotics manufacturing, there are clearly declining sub sectors, too, including, least surprisingly, adtech, which has seen a roughly 35 percent drop in funding over the last five years.
 No doubt that ties directly to the growing dominance of Facebook and Google, which accounted for 73 percent of all U.S. digital advertising last year, according to the equity research firm Pivotal.

-That doesn’t mean ad tech startups are cooked, notes the study’s authors.
+That doesn’t mean adtech startups are cooked, notes the study’s authors.
 Rather, declining sub-sectors are often “mature” but can be revived by new technologies.
 In this case, while funding for adtech has dropped, virtual reality and augmented reality could well inject some new growth into the industry at some point.
 Maybe.

 Either way, to us, the most interesting facets of this report — and it really is worth poring over — are the connections it’s able to make by talking with so many people around the world.
 It addresses, for example, how Stockholm, a relatively small startup ecosystem, is able to produce sizable startups at a meaningful rate, versus Chicago, whose ecosystem is ostensibly three times bigger.
 (The answer: Stockholm’s startup founders are apparently better connected to the world’s top seven ecosystems.)